tabletseeker/readcomic_dl/README.md

 ```
 bash readcomic_dl/readcomic_dl
 ```
 * make sure to adjust load_time and save_time to your liking as explained below, but also keep in mind that captchas are triggered if pages are loaded too quickly in series.
-The sweet spot is around 3-4 seconds for each.
+The sweet spot is around 5-6 seconds for each.
 * dialog already contains instructions for each window but you may also press the "Help" button, which can be toggled via TAB, for further information.
 # Setup
 * All prescribed changes are to be made in the readcomic_dl script file.

 ## File Locations
-* this script uses the following default locations which can be changed if necessary.
+* this script uses the home directory as outputdir and ~/Downloads as workdir which can be changed if necessary.
-* if you clone into the home directory no changes are needed.
 ```
-autosave="$HOME/readcomic_dl/autosave"
 workdir="$HOME/Downloads/"
 outputdir="$HOME/"
 ```